Français

 How to get your Hidden Sunflower Items

-Passengers at YEG can request a free and reusable Sunflower lanyard, wristband or ribbon to wear throughout their journey.
+Passengers at YEG can request a free and reusable Sunflower lanyard, pin, sticker or ribbon to wear throughout their journey.
 Wearing the Hidden Disabilities Sunflower will discreetly indicate to airport staff that the wearer needs help, support or a little extra time and patience.

 Passengers can pick up their Hidden Disabilities Sunflower branded items on site at the YEG Information Booth on the Arrivals Level (see Terminal Map).